 Edouard Manet (1832-1883)

 What does all of this have to do with Self-realization?
 Self-realization is all about the “shift,” that is, moving from the old to the new worldview.
 Being able to see the distinction between reality (P-A) and illusion (P-B) requires the same qualities of consciousness that we find in those people who are able to listen to their inner wisdom and respond to that.
-To do so requires being able to live a simple, quiet life and resisting or dis-identifying with the emotions, attitudes, beliefs and values of the unconscious narrative that defines life for most of humanity.
+To do so requires being able to live a simple, quiet life and resist or dis-identify with the emotions, attitudes, beliefs and values of the unconscious narrative that defines their life.

 Find a much more in-depth discussion in books by Roy Charles Henry.